ezk06eer/kubeseek/README.md

 ---

-### **KubePulse**
+### **KubeSeek**

 ---

-**KubePulse** is a sleek, real-time Kubernetes monitoring dashboard designed to provide DevOps teams with a clear and actionable view of their cluster's health.
-Inspired by the need for simplicity and efficiency, KubePulse offers a **table-based interface** with color-coded status indicators, making it easy to identify healthy nodes and namespaces at a glance.
-With features like **auto-refresh**, **status buttons**, and **detailed error messages**, KubePulse ensures that you stay on top of your cluster's performance without unnecessary complexity.
+**KubeSeek* is a sleek, real-time Kubernetes monitoring dashboard designed to provide DevOps teams with a clear and actionable view of their cluster's health.
+Inspired by the need for simplicity and efficiency, KubeSeek offers a **table-based interface** with color-coded status indicators, making it easy to identify healthy nodes and namespaces at a glance.
+With features like **auto-refresh**, **status buttons**, and **detailed error messages**, KubeSeek ensures that you stay on top of your cluster's performance without unnecessary complexity.

-Whether you're managing a small development cluster or a large-scale production environment, KubePulse delivers the insights you need to maintain reliability and uptime.
+Whether you're managing a small development cluster or a large-scale production environment, KubSeek delivers the insights you need to maintain reliability and uptime.
 Its intuitive design, powered by **Flask** and **kubectl**, makes it a must-have tool for Kubernetes administrators and developers alike.

 ---